mooreniemi/mooreniemi.github.io/_posts/2016-10-04-refactoring-away-from-statements-in-ruby.md

 [difference in the "before" and "after" shots](https://github.com/mooreniemi/Transbucket_Rails/commit/63f1361968f9ee29f932fbc45875b4df47513639).

+[^0]: Like in this case, we want to make sure none of the `ActiveRecord` methods are available except scopes.
+Don't want folks using `delete_all` as a keyword!
 [^1]: For instance, why didn't I move the cache key logic from 14-20 out entirely into a separate method to call inside `#filtered`?
 [^2]: Not to be pedantic, but this is the _sweetspot_ of functional programming and one of its key benefits.